-- Paint a bitter-tasting polish, such as CONTROL-IT or Thum, on your nails.
+- Paint a bitter-tasting polish on your nails.
 The awful taste will remind you to stop every time you start to bite your nails.

-- Try substituting another activity, such as drawing or writing or squeezing a stress ball or Silly Putty, when you find yourself biting your nails.
+- Try substituting another activity, such as clenching your fist or squeezing a stress ball, when you find yourself biting your nails.
 If you keep a record of nail-biting, you will become more aware of the times when you bite your nails and be able to stop the habit.

 - Wear gloves, adhesive bandages, or colored stickers whenever possible to remind you not to bite your nails.